-APPENDIX C | Alternative Resolution
+APPENDIX C - Alternative Resolution

-Alternative Resolution is a voluntary process within the Title IX Grievance Process for Sexual Harassment Complaints that is grounded in Restorative Justice.
-The Alternative Resolution permits methods (i.e. facilitated conversations, shutting, circling, and mediation) of resolving incidents when the Complainant does not want a formal investigation.
-Or, when the Title IX Coordinator(s) may seek to resolve certain cases through an alternative resolution process involving both the Complainant and Respondent.
+Alternative Resolution is a voluntary process within the Title IX Griveance Process for Sexual Harassment Complaints.
+The Alternative Resolution permits methods (i.e. facilitated conversations, shutting, circling, and mediation) of resolving incidents when the Complainant does not want a formal investigation or when the Title IX Coordinator(s) may seek to resolve certain allegations through an alternative resolution process involving the parties.